 As an entrepreneur, you can start to outsource small tasks, so you can grow in confidence when using contingent workers.
 Ensure that you’re comfortable outsourcing small projects before you begin to outsource larger projects.

 With outsourcing, you can boost your team’s skill sets.
-For example, if you have an accounting team and they lack the knowledge to complete complex accounting functions, you can outsource these tasks to a specialist firm.
+For example, if you have an accounting team and they lack the knowledge to complete complex accounting functions, you can outsource accounting tasks to a specialist firm.
 Outsourcing can work for different types of business functions, including:

 Most small businesses and entrepreneurs think about outsourcing the IT function because of the high level of technical expertise required.

 Outsourcing can work out cheaper for your business when you delegate different tasks – for example, PR or bookkeeping.
 This will help to reduce your overheads and operational expenses and will, therefore, boost your profits.
 Having full-time employees always proves to be more expensive.
 You have to take into account salaries and other associated costs involved in keeping full-time employees such as sick leave, paid vacation, taxes, insurance, training and ensuring they have the latest software and devices.

 You can outsource tasks that your team is already proficient in.
 Outsourcing doesn’t always have to be for tasks that you have little (or no) experience of.
 When you outsource some business functions that your team does on a day-to-day basis, you can give them the freedom to become more productive.

 Outsourcing can help you to modernize and reorganize processes, so your team can complete their work in less time.
 Therefore, outsourcing can be a complementary service to your team’s core offering.
 For instance, a marketing department can outsource some of their design work to a freelancer or consultant.
 This will enable the content marketing team to get on with other tasks to advance the company’s brand.